-You will take 9 months of taught classes, followed by approximately 3 months of independent research and dissertation writing in association with industry or research collaborators.
+You'll take nine months of taught classes, followed by approximately three months of independent research and dissertation writing in association with industry or research collaborators.

-You’ll also undertake professional and research level training in structural geology and basin evolution from regional, to basin, to reservoir/deposit scale.
+You’ll also undertake professional and research-level training in structural geology and basin evolution from regional, to basin, to reservoir/deposit scale.

-These are typical modules/components studied and may change from time to time.
-Read more in our Terms and conditions.
+The list shown below represents typical modules/components studied and may change from time to time.
+Read more in our terms and conditions.